isabella232/sc_Internationalization/Scripts/1 - Internationalization.md

 > Show the values in the storyboard and in the code, especially the array of responses at the top of ViewController.swift

 **Jessy 😺**
-Some of the text are in the storyboard, and some is mixed with the Swift code.
+Some of the text is in the storyboard, and some is mixed with the Swift code.
 In this app, all of it's in English.

 **Catie 🐸**
 Having hardcoded strings is bad if you want to display text in different languages.
 You need a way to extract these strings so that you can translate the values for the various languages your app will support.

 ## Storyboard
 For a storyboard, this is simple enough to do.
 Xcode can be very helpful here.
-Just open it, switch to the **File inspector**, and then under the **Localization** section, check the box next to **English**.
+Just select it in the **File inspector**, and then under the **Localization** section, check the box next to **English**.
 Make sure that the value next to English says **Localizable Strings**.

 This will ensure that Xcode extracts all string values used in the storyboard into a separate file so that you can translate the values depending on the language.